ipetkov/crane/docs/examples/trunk-workspace.md

 * server: a Axum server built using Cargo
 * shared: a library that contains types to be imported in both the client and server

-Quick-start a Trunk+Server project with
+For a quick-start run the following in a fresh directory:

 ```sh
 nix flake init -t github:ipetkov/crane#trunk-workspace
 ```

-Alternatively, copy and paste the following `flake.nix` and modify it to build your workspace's packages:
+Alternatively, if you have an existing project already, copy and paste the following `flake.nix` and modify it to build your workspace's packages:

 ```nix
 {{#include ../../examples/trunk-workspace/flake.nix}}